-China races to give coronavirus vaccine to 50 million workers before Lunar New Year
+Outpacing Trump’s ‘Warp Speed,’ China to give coronavirus vaccine to 50 million in a month

 After scuttled reunion plans for many families last year, there is pressure on Chinese authorities to make the country safer for holiday travel this time around.
 For many in China who work far from home, Lunar New Year is the only time they can gather with their families for celebration and feasting.

-“We can’t require people to stay at home and not go out during Lunar New Year,” prominent Shanghai infectious-disease expert Zhang Wenhong was quoted saying in the official People’s Daily, even as he said controls may be necessary in higher-risk areas.
+“We can’t require people to stay at home and not go out during Lunar New Year,” prominent Shanghai infectious-disease expert Zhang Wenhong was quoted saying in the official People’s Daily on Saturday, even as he said controls may be necessary in higher-risk areas.

 Millions in priority groups had already received shots as part of an earlier “urgent use” push, before regulators gave the green light to a vaccine from Sinopharm, a state-owned drugmaker, last week.
 Now, vaccines are being rolled out by municipal authorities to all prioritized workers willing to take them, and should begin to reach some other demographics by next month.